SafeDPO: A Simple Approach to Direct Preference Optimization with Enhanced Safety: Experiments

-\subsection{Experimental Setups}
+\subsubsection{Experimental Setups}

-\paragraph{Datasets} Following the prior and concurrent works~\citep{dai2023saferlhf,liu2024cdpo,huang2024mocan,wachi2024sacpo}, we use the PKU-SafeRLHF-30K dataset\footnote{\url{https://huggingface.co/datasets/PKU-Alignment/PKU-SafeRLHF-30K}} to train and test SafeDPO and baseline algorithms.
+\paragraph{Datasets} Following prior and concurrent works~\citep{dai2023saferlhf,liu2024cdpo,huang2024mocan,wachi2024sacpo}, we use the PKU-SafeRLHF-30K dataset\footnote{\url{https://huggingface.co/datasets/PKU-Alignment/PKU-SafeRLHF-30K}} to train and evaluate SafeDPO and baseline algorithms.
 The dataset consists of approximately 27,000 training entries and 3,000 testing entries.
-Each entry includes a tuple $(\vx,\vy_0,\vy_1)$, along with annotations indicating which response is more helpful, which is safer, and binary safety indicators for each response. \paragraph{Baselines} We begin by constructing the initial reference model by fine-tuning the reproduced Alpaca-7B model\footnote{\url{https://huggingface.co/PKU-Alignment/alpaca-7b-reproduced-llama-2}}~\citep{taori2023alpaca,dai2023saferlhf} on PKU-SafeRLHF-30K dataset for 3 epochs with a learning rate of 1e-5 (\textbf{SFT}).
-This reproduced Alpaca-7B model is a fine-tuned version of the Llama-2-7B model~\citep{touvron2023llama2}, trained on the Alpaca open-source dataset.
-In addition to our method, SafeDPO, we compare against several strong baselines: Safe RLHF with PPO-$\lambda$ (referred to simply as \textbf{SafeRLHF})~\citep{dai2023saferlhf}; \textbf{SACPO} and \textbf{P-SACPO}~\citep{wachi2024sacpo}; and \textit{three variants of DPO}~\citep{rafailov2024dpo}: (1) standard DPO trained with helpfulness preferences, widely used in preference-based LLM fine-tuning (\textbf{DPO-HELPFUL}); (2) DPO trained with harmlessness preferences, focusing on generating more harmless responses (\textbf{DPO-HARMLESS}); and (3) DPO trained on a filtered dataset where the preferred response $\vy_w$ is guarantee to be safe, i.e., removing $(\vx,\vy_w,\vy_l)$ if $\vy_w$ is not safe (\textbf{DPO-SAFEBETTER}).
+Each entry includes a tuple $(x,y_0,y_1)$, along with annotations indicating which response is more helpful, which is safer, and binary safety indicators for each response. \paragraph{Baselines} We begin by constructing a common reference model for preference-based methods.
+Specifically, we fine-tune the reproduced Alpaca-7B model\footnote{\url{https://huggingface.co/PKU-Alignment/alpaca-7b-reproduced-llama-2}} on the PKU-SafeRLHF-30K dataset using supervised fine-tuning (SFT).
+This SFT model serves as the shared reference model for subsequent training of DPO variants, SafeDPO, and SafeRLHF.

-The \textit{motivation behind DPO-SAFEBETTER} arises from a key limitation of DPO-HELPFUL: during training, DPO-HELPFUL may learn to prefer unsafe responses due to the presence of many entries that label \textit{unsafe responses as more preferred} and \textit{safe responses as less preferred}.
-We suspect this could lead the model to generate unsafe responses.
-To investigate this, we introduce DPO-SAFEBETTER, a variant trained exclusively on entries where the preferred response is safe.
-By comparing SafeDPO with this method, we demonstrate that actively penalizing unsafe responses is essential for effective safety alignment.

-\paragraph{Evaluation} To evaluate each method, we train the initial SFT model using the respective method, except SACPO and P-SACPO, which are available on Hugging Face.
-Subsequently, we generate a response from each resulting model for every prompt in the test dataset.
-After generating responses, we evaluate the helpfulness, harmlessness, and harmless ratio of the outputs.
-While human evaluation serves as the gold standard, it requires substantial time and financial resources.
-Therefore, we primarily rely on two types of automatic evaluation methods: \textit{model-based evaluation} and \textit{GPT-4 evaluation}.